Headington School A GSG School

 What The Good Schools Guide says‘Not too posh’ – nice swishy haired girls who don’t seem to kick too hard against uniform, skirt length and make up regulations.
 The ‘inspirational’ leadership of Headington’s South African head of rowing has brought the school national and international success on the water (most recently the J8 crew won the Henley women’s regatta).
 Some concerns expressed about ...

 Since 2011, Mrs Caroline Jordan (50s).
 A local girl, she was educated at St Helen and St Katharine in Abingdon, read geology at Oxford and did her PGCE (science) at Manchester.
 Previously head of St George’s Ascot and before that spent 10 years at Wycombe Abbey where she was head of sixth form and deputy senior housemistress.
 Lives on site; married to Richard, a company director, one adult son, two border collies.
-Currently chair of the Girls’...
+Currently president of the Girls’...

 Special Education Needs